NHL Rumors: Point, Werenski, Bruins, Oilers, More

 Puljujarvi to Play for Karpat?

 There hasn’t been much in the way of an update on forward Jesse Puljujarvi since he said he wouldn’t return to the NHL without a contract or a trade out of Edmonton.
-One update came today as Finnish outlet MTV Uutiset reports (via Google translate) noted that if Puljujarvi can’t find a deal in the NHL he will play for Karpat this season.
+One update came today as Finnish outlet MTV Uutiset reports (via Google translate) noted that if Puljujarvi can’t find a deal in the NHL he might play for Karpat this season.

 According to Puljujarvi’s agent Markus Lehto, several NHL clubs have expressed interest in his client but he would not speculate on whether a trade will actually happen.